Majority of Foreign Language Speakers in Finland find Swedish language “essential” part of the country

 is a researcher at Magma.
 Markelin holds a PhD in social sciences and her research has focused on state policies on diversity and minorities.
 Her previous experiences include working as Associate Professor at the Sámi University College in Kautokeino, Norway, and as a coordinator for cooperation between Swedish- and bilingual universities and colleges in the Helsinki area.

 is a coordinator at Magma, responsible for the Magma Academy as well as for office administration.
-Sigfrids has previously worked with project administration for Slush Singapore 2018, and at the organisation Sydkustens landskapsförbund where she acted as a producer.
+Sigfrids holds a Master Degree in Social Sciences and has previously worked with project management for Slush Singapore 2018, and at the organisation Sydkustens landskapsförbund where she acted as a producer.